 You’d be surprised!

 Try listening to the “Concertino for Castanets and Orchestra Three Anecdotes” of Leonardo Balada.
-If you cannot get a hold of this 1977 masterpiece, you should check Helmut M. Timpelan’s “Conciertino fur Kastagnetten und Orchester”.
+If you cannot get a hold of this 1977 masterpiece, you should check Helmut M. Timpelan’s “Concertino fur Kastagnetten und Orchester”.

 Famous Mexican musician, dancer, actress, and choreographer, Sonia Amelio, is already known for playing castanets as if these were the most important instruments in the music world.
 You can also check a Festival Toccata, especially one by Allan Stephenson.